 Epilogue Dark Days in Youth Have their Own Meaning

 Book ReviewsBook reviews appeared in Yomiuri newspaper and many magazines.
 You can read plenty of comments and criticisms on the Internet.

 Media Factory, Tokyo, July 18 ,2008, 215 pages, 1000 yen, written in Japanese.

 A Traditional Chinese translation was published on March, 2010, in Taiwan.

-A Simplified Chinese translation will be published soon.
+A Simplified Chinese translation was published in the same year.